joedefen/my-snaps/README.md

 If there are issues, ensure snapshots are in a subvolume ending with `@snapshots` which is normally mounted at `/.snapshots`, and snapshots are named `{subvol}.{timespec}[=Label]` where `{timespec}` has only numbers, dashes and colons.

-If you installed period snap scripts, ensure:
+If you installed periodic snap scripts:
-* tests with `sudo run-parts --debug -v /etc/cron.daily` (or whichever directory)
+* test with `sudo run-parts --debug -v /etc/cron.daily` (or whichever directory)
 * run `ls -ltr /tmp/.my-snaps-*` to check that it was run recently by looking at timestamps.

 ---